 How to detox from diet culture

 Stuck in a diet rut?
-Eve and Laura on unlearning unhealthy eating habits… Practise eating in social situations Telling yourself “I don’t deserve this” when you’re offered something to eat or choosing from the menu when out with friends only exacerbates the guilt.
+Eve and Laura explain that it's about unlearning unhealthy eating habits.
+For example, practise eating in social situations.
+Telling yourself “I don’t deserve this” when you’re offered something to eat or choosing something 'bad' from the menu when out with friends only exacerbates the guilt.